Information for Families

 5. Communication: It’s all About Communication

-- Teachers prefer Skype for all communication.
-You will get an answer much faster in Skype than in an email.
+- Most teachers prefer Zoom for all communication.
+You will get an answer much faster in Zoom than in an email.

 - Use good manners.
 If you were in a classroom face-to-face, you would address your teacher by names.
 Please start all communication with a polite greeting.